liamlau/individual-project/timelog.md

 * *1 hour*: Changed the home page slightly to look better (put images round circles - looks more modern now)
 * *2 hours*: Dissertation research and planning (looked at Moodle slides for guidance)
 * *3 hour*: Read all relevant example dissertations given to us
 * *1 hour*: Started planning out dissertation sections

+### 19 Feb 2020 (Fri) - 7 hours
+* *2 hours*: General home page fixes and responsiveness changes
+* *2 hours*: Thinking/researching and designing how to fix the algorithm page's design
+* *1 hour*: Refactor of code storage (no longer in separate component, now in service) to cut down superfluous components
+* *2 hours*: Implementing new code display